A Widespread Problem

 Thanks to court actions, Unum has been hit with stiff penalties, forced to reassess denied claims and ordered to pay back some of the policyholders who were wrongly denied service.

-Unum is not the only insurance company that has been accused of wrongly denied benefits to policyholders.
+Unum is not the only insurance company that has been accused of wrongly denying benefits to policyholders.
 Any company that engages in such activity should be held accountable.

 Pick Up the Phone